Fools (play): Act One

 Leon Tolchinsky, an ambitious young schoolteacher, arrives in the Ukrainian village of Kulyenchikov in order to educate a doctor's daughter, Sophia Zubritsky.
 Upon arrival, Leon meets several of the locals: Snetsky the shepherd, Mishkin the postman, Slovitch the butcher, and Yenchna the vendor.
 All of them seem rather unintelligent and hold tedious and confusing conversations.
 Leon makes his way to the Zubritsky home, finding Dr. and Mrs. Zubritsky to be similarly dimwitted.

 Leon soon learns that the town's idiocy is the result of a curse: 200 years ago, the son of sorcerer Vladimir Yousekevitch fell in love with Sophia's ancestor, but her scholarly father married her to another man when he learned that the boy was illiterate.
 After his son committed suicide, Vladimir cursed the townspeople and their descendants to live as fools, forever trapped in Kulyenchikov.
 The curse can only be broken if Leon is able to educate Sophia, or if she marries a Yousekevitch.
-Count Gregor, the last surviving Yousekevitch, proposes to Sophia twice a day, but she continually rejects his offers.
+Count Gregor, the last surviving Yousekevitch, proposes to Sophia twice a day, but she always turns him down.

 Leon is introduced to Sophia and is immediately lovestruck.
 He asks her a few simple questions, but she responds idiotically.
 Nevertheless, Leon resolves to break the curse, especially after he learns that those cursed are incapable of love.
 Count Gregor arrives for his evening marriage proposal, and Leon confronts him.
 Count Gregor warns Leon that if he can't educate Sophia within 24 hours of his arrival in Kulyenchikov, he must either leave the village or fall victim to the curse himself.
 Leon meets with Sophia again, and she affirms her desire to be able to love him.
 Leon promises that she will love him the next day.